 The Company performs its annual review for impairment during the third quarter of each year.
 The Company assesses goodwill for impairment at the reporting unit level, which is defined as an operating segment or one level below an operating segment, referred to as a component.
-The Company's operations constitute a single reporting unit and goodwill is assessed for impairment at the Company as a whole.
-At August 31, 2023, the Company determined that there was no impairment of goodwill.
+The Company's operations constitute a single reporting unit and goodwill is assessed for impairment at the Company level as a whole.
+The Company has determined that, as of August 31, 2023, there was no impairment of goodwill, and there have been no events through May 31, 2024 that would indicate that a potential impairment to Goodwill has occurred.